Canadian Community Health Survey - Annual Component (CCHS)

 This is a sample survey with a cross-sectional design.

-From 2015 onwards, the CCHS sample is selected using two different frames: an Area frame and the Canada child benefit (CCB) frame.
-Using the Area frame, a sample of dwellings is selected to target the population aged 18 and over.
+For the 18 years old and older, the sample has a two-stage design.
+First, a simple random sample of dwellings was selected independently within each stratum.
 During collection, all members of the dwelling are listed and a person aged 18 years or over is automatically selected using various selection probabilities based on age and household composition.
-The CCB frame is used to sample persons aged 12 to 17 years.
-One child is then pre-selected to complete the survey.

 Responding to this survey is voluntary.